-The final weeks of 2018 week proved to be important for online service providers, webshops and online marketplaces.
+The last months proved to be important for online service providers, webshops and online marketplaces.
+And there is more to come...

 The VAT Committee published two so called working papers in which it shared their views on three highly important VAT issues that online service providers face, i.e. the “data as currency” discussion, the VAT treatment of online platforms, and the VAT status of customers that do not provide their VAT identification numbers (i.e. B2B or B2C).